RuslanSalyakhov/Checking_Aeroflot_tickets_with_Selenium/README.md

 # Checking_Aeroflot_tickets_with_Selenium
-I used this script to automate tracking the subsidized tickets availability on Aeroflot site using Selenium framework.
+I used this script to automate tracking of the subsidized tickets availability on Aeroflot site using Selenium framework.